 These alone can often reverse a lot of the bone loss.
 You won’t have the bone density of someone who has never had low estrogen, but you can see great improvements to your both health.
 The body’s healing capacity is awesome.

-Getting adequate calcium through your diet is also important – non dairy foods like dark leafy greens, beans and lentils and some nuts and seeds are better absorbed by your body than dairy foods.
+Getting adequate calcium through your diet is also important.
+Dairy products, fortified OJ, dark leafy greens, beans and lentils and some nuts and seeds are good sources.
 I don’t focus a lot on the nutritional minutiae of food, it’s stressful and not as important as the overarching big picture.
 Think of these as ones you can ADD TO what you already eat.
 You can also take 800-1000 IUs of Vitamin D3 per day as well – BUT go talk to your doctor first so he/she can guide you in supplementation based on your own individual needs.

 I hope this was informative and empowering for you.
 I personally have walked this path with not getting a period on my own for over a decade and have then also struggled with irregular periods and had to navigate learning to care for my body so I can have regular, natural periods.
 Know that you are not alone.
 Know that your body is not broken and that there is nothing wrong with you.
 I know these conversations can be scary and maybe cause anxiety and worry.
 We are going to face challenges in life and maybe do things we wish we didn’t..but all these experiences are learning opportunities and shape us into who we are today.
 Be gentle and compassionate with yourself – you’re doing the best you can and all you can do today is take steps forward to better care for yourself.